Estimated reading time: 6 minutes

-It is as simple as watching the videos on your computer and following along with the exercises using the FREE Quantum GIS Software
+Watch the HD videos on your computer and following along with the exercises using the FREE Quantum GIS Software.

 Start now and you could be working on your own QGIS project this time tomorrow!

 My name is Ian Allan.
-I am a Masters graduate from (world top 100) Monash University in Melbourne Australia.
-While doing my post-graduate research, I co-authored the University’s first two GIS courses and taught both Grid Cell and Vector GIS to both Undergraduate and Graduate students.
+I am a graduate from (world top 100) Monash University in Melbourne Australia.
+While doing my post-graduate research, I co-authored the University’s first two GIS courses and taught both grid cell and vector GIS to both undergraduate and graduate students.

-Over the last 24 years I have authored and co-authored fifteen peer reviewed publications.
-I have worked professionally as a GIS researcher, taught GIS to thousands of students, and worked as a GIS consultant on projects as diverse as the following…
+I have authored and co-authored fifteen peer reviewed publications.
+I have worked professionally as a GIS researcher, taught GIS to thousands of students, and worked as a GIS consultant for the United Nations, Australian Federal and State governments, Local government, and the water industry.

-GIS Tutorial for Beginners #1: QGIS Orientation is a QGIS tutorial for beginners that will teach you…
+In my QGIS tutorial for beginners I will teach you…

 - That the shapes and colors in GIS maps and GIS air photos can be surrogates for both socio-economic and environmental information.
 Why visual clues such as block size, watercourse shape, location, condition and even vegetation reveals all sorts of valuable information.